 Since 2020 we publish our annual magazine Common Ground to celebrate Europe Day.
 The name of our magazine softly echoes Robert Schuman’s appeal of May 9, 1950: ‘Europe will not be made all at once, or according to a single plan.
 It will be built through concrete achievements which first create a de facto solidarity.’
 We need to get to a common ground.
 So, this is not a magazine of certainty but of opportunities.
 Let’s make the most of them.
 We hope you enjoy reading the magazine as much as we do making it.

 The work of the European Cultural Foundation is about communication between people, creating exchange and experiences that foster the feeling of belonging together and promoting a European sentiment.
-Read more on our programmes, activities and more of the last year in our 2019 Annual Report.
+Read more on our programmes, activities and more of the last year in our 2021 Annual Report website.

 Cultural and Creative Spaces and Cities